Overview

 model:

-provider: openai-compatible # or: anthropic
+provider: openai-compatible # or: anthropic, gemini, codex

-id: gpt-5.4-miniThe two dialects
+id: gpt-5.4-miniThe four dialects

-openai-compatible | anthropic | |
+openai-compatible | anthropic | gemini | codex | |

-| Speaks to | OpenAI, Ollama, vLLM, LiteLLM, OpenRouter — anything serving the chat-completions API | The native Anthropic Messages API |
+| Speaks to | OpenAI, Ollama, vLLM, LiteLLM, OpenRouter — anything serving the chat-completions API | The native Anthropic Messages API | The native Gemini API (generateContent) | The ChatGPT Codex backend |

-| Default endpoint | https://api.openai.com/v1 | https://api.anthropic.com |
+| Default endpoint | https://api.openai.com/v1 | https://api.anthropic.com | https://generativelanguage.googleapis.com | https://chatgpt.com/backend-api/codex |

-base_url | Any compatible endpoint — this is how local models work | Anthropic-compatible proxies |
+base_url | Any compatible endpoint — this is how local models work | Anthropic-compatible proxies | Gemini-compatible proxies | Rarely needed |

 id is the plain model identifier the endpoint expects — gpt-5.4-mini, claude-sonnet-5, llama3.1.
 There is no combined provider/model string syntax; the two fields stay separate, which is what makes base_url proxies transparent.